Koredotcom/docs/docs/xo/channels/add-microsoft-teams-channel.md

 7. Click **Publish your App** and complete the publishing process.
 ![complete process](./images/MS_Team18.png "complete process")

+!!! note

+          The Developer Portal view is only available on the **Microsoft Teams Desktop** client.

 ## Step 5: Approve the MS Teams App Publish Request